Public budgeting: Differences between public and private budgeting

-Private sector motivation is driven by profit.
+Private sector motivation is driven by maximisation of profit.
 It is a form of evaluating success of the private subject.
 The success of government cannot be measured in terms of profit because most of the activities managed by the government are unprofitable.
 Although, there are some government activities that yield profit which cannot be always measured in terms of money, even though we realize there is an existing benefit to such programs.
 Authors Robert D. Lee.
 Jr. et al. provide an example of cancer research.
-It obviously yields great returns which cannot be directly measured in terms of money.
-Although, future earnings can be estimated according to the value of life.
+It obviously yields great returns which cannot be directly measured in terms of money, although future earnings can be estimated according to the value of life.
 That is why more abstract terms of measuring results of governmental activities are preferable.

 Role of public budgeting

+Public budgeting aims to allocate and manage government resources in a manner that maximizes their effectiveness and efficiency to attain public objectives and advance the welfare of the community.
+Furthermore, it also fosters accountability, transparency, and public participation in the budget process to ensure that government decisions align with public priorities and expectations.

 Public Goods

 Authors Robert D. Lee.
 Jr. et al. say that: